-6. Meal Preparation
+- 6. Meal Preparation - a.
+Included in Task:

 Meal preparation includes preparing, cooking, and serving food to a client.
 Includes formula preparation and ensuring food is a proper consistency based on the client's ability to swallow safely.

 - b.
 Usual Frequency of Task: Up to three times daily. - c.
 Factors that Make Task Personal Care: